Ryan-Iacovone/Computer-Benchmark/README.md

 My current test suit of games includes: GTAV, Overwatch, Rainbow Six Seige, Apex Legends, Destiny 2, Rocket League, Battlefront 2, Halo Infinite, Fortnite, and Call of Duty: Warzone.
 For each game I tested the following variables as I ran my benchmark:  Frametime, GPU and CPU temperature, GPU and CPU utilization, GPU and CPU clock speed, GPU and CPU power consumption, Fan speed for CPU & GPU coolers, fan speed for the case fans, and Averge FPS, 1% low FPS, and .1% low FPS.

+For all the varaibles above except Averge FPS, 1% low FPS, and .1% low FPS each game was tested one time.
+For the Averge FPS, 1% low FPS, and .1% low FPS I tested each game three times and then averaged the results together to get a more accurate measure of real world FPS while playing games.

 The synthetic benchmarks I tested with are 3D Mark's Timespy and Fire Strike Extreme, Heaven, and Cinebench R23.
 I tested the same varaibles with the synthetic benchmarks as I did with games excpect I did not measure frametime or any FPS measure.

-For more on my testing methodologies please see the document titled "Computer info -July 1 Tests.docx".
+For more on infomration on the setup of my computer please see the document titled "Computer info -July 1 Tests.docx".

 Once I made all the graphs, I used a python program to sort them into their relavent folders by game/synthetic benchmark name.